 When physicians enroll in Medicare, they self-elect their specialty designation.
 In the enrollment process, there are fields to indicate primary and secondary specialty.
+In contrast, nurse practitioners and physician assistants don’t indicate the specialty in which they work for Medicare, although they do when enrolling in commercial plans.

-Specialty designation and New patients
+Specialty designation and new patients

 There are several coding rules that are directly affected by this.
 Whether or not a patient is a new patient to the physician.
 Let’s start with the definition of a new patient, from Medicare and CPT®.